-Model 6.2 indicates that under existing conditions, the possible failure surfaces with a FOS less than 1.5, could extend to a depth of up to 5.0 metres from the existing ground surface and this is very dependent on the degree of weathering and disturbance of the surface soils.
+Model 6.2 indicates that under existing conditions, the possible failure surfaces with FOS less than 1.5, could extend to a depth of up to 5.0 metres from the existing ground surface.

-Model 6.3 and 6.4 indicate that if the upslope retaining walls at the proposed cuts are engineered and constructed properly, the stability of the slope in general would be maintained.
-It is recommended that a bored pier wall with capping beam should be provided at the upslope side of the proposed building before any construction procedures commence.
-Measures for stabilisation against shallow surface ravelling and erosion can be done together with bored pier wall or immediately after.
+Model 6.3 indicates that if the retaining walls at the proposed cuts are engineered and constructed properly, the stability of slope in general could be improved.
+However, it should be emphasised that the existing slope itself is still at risk of failure and this will make the construction process difficult since the stability of the upper SAND soils are very sensitive to any changes made in topography.
+It is recommended that the upper slope (the steep sections) are stabilised before any construction procedures commence and an engineered retaining wall system constructed before any cut is made.
 Overflow from the roadside kerb should be captured and diverted to the street drainage system such that there is minimal water cascading over the steep slope surface.

 The subsurface soil profile may vary compared to the models due to inevitable variability in interpolation between the boreholes, and thus it is possible that the underlying granitic ROCK layer could be encountered at a more shallow depth in comparison to the interpolations made in the models.
 At the downslope end of the site, weathered ROCK is expected below approximately 2.0 metres depth.
-At the proposed building location, weathered ROCK is expected between 5.0 metres to 10.0 metres depth whereby the footings at the downslope side of the building could intersect weathered rock at less than 5.0 metres depth.
-All load bearing footings should be founded at least 2000mm into the distinctly weathered ROCK.
+At the proposed building location, weathered ROCK is expected between 5.0m to 10.0m depth.
+All load bearing footings should be founded at least 1000mm into the weathered ROCK.